Town Council Precept

 There are many things which the Town Council does on a daily basis; delivering and coordinating services, to meet local needs and striving to improve the quality of life in the parish.
 We liaise with partner organisations and landowners regularly.

-Birchwood Town Council is quite unique, in that it has its own community maintenance resource, currently made up of a full-time Senior Maintenance Operative, and four full-time, and one part-time, Maintenance Operatives.
+Birchwood Town Council is quite unique, in that it has its own community maintenance resource, currently made up of a full-time Senior Maintenance Operative, and three full-time, and two part-time, Maintenance Operatives.
 They are on hand, five days a week, to tackle things such as litter picking, some landscape and horticulture maintenance, footpath gritting in winter, as well as many other jobs.

 From 2017 the team took on some additional, intermediate grass cutting, on the Warrington Borough Council land located in Birchwood.
 This is done in between, and in addition to, the Borough Council's grass cutting schedule.